Code-Institute-Submissions/VDU-Assessment/README.md

     The Hero image of a professional woman standing at her PC.
 The womans desk is an good example of good ergonomics.
 The applicaiton title and sub-heading accoss the hero         image is important for User knowledge & Guidance.
 Once User is signed in the Create & View Asssesments buttons are available

      ### Working Safely Guidance Cards
     Each Working Safely Guidance card on the home page gives the user brief and useful information about each of the listings displayed.
 The 'read more' button brings the         User to a Modal Form with more detail on the topic

 -   ## Registration Page
      - The register page allows user's to create a new account.
 The user is asked to fill the fields "username","firstname","password" and "confirm password".
 When adding a             username, the code compares it against existing usernames to ensure that it is unique.
 A username must be 3-15 characters long.
-     - The password field must be 6-15 characters long.
+     - The password field is a required field.
 The "confirm password" field must match the original password.
 All passwords are hashed for security purposes.
 If user's         input does not meet requirements, flash messages will inform a user about the error.
 When the form is submitted successfully, a user is redirected to the home page and           informed that account was created.
-There is also a link to the login page for existing users at the bottom of the form.
+There is also a link to the login page for existing users at the bottom of the Registration form.

 -   ## Login Page
      - The login page contains the form with "username" and "password" fields, allowing registered users to log into their account.
 If the entered username and hashed       password          match the ones in the database, a user is redirected to the home page and informed that the login was successful.
 Otherwise, flash messages will be displayed about              incorrect user's input.
 There is also a link to the register page for new users at the bottom of the form.

 -   ## Logout

     Clicking on the "logout" button by the logged in users ends their session and redirects to the Login page.

+-   ## Create Assessments

+    Clicking on the "Create Assessments" button on the Homepage allows the User to create a new VDU Assessment

 -   ## View Assessments

     Clicking on the "View Assessments" button on the Homepage brings the User to page where they can view all their completed assessments

+    ### Edit Assessments

+    Fron the View Assessment page the User can Edit their existing assessments.
+Assessments are only visible to person created by.
+The Assessment form will be pre-populated     with the original Assessment details.
+After clicking "Edit Assessment" button, the Assessment is updated in the database and a user is redirected to their Assessments         Page.
+     There is also a Cancel button that redirects the User to the their Assessmments page

+    ### Delete Assessment

+    The delete Assessment function allows only the created by person to delete Assessment.
+After a user clicks the "delete" button, the delete modal will be triggered.
+The       User will be prompted to Confirm the deletion, there is an option to cancel the deletion or click Yes to permantly remove Assessment from the database

 ## Features

 -   Responsive on all device sizes